 Whether you want to explore the Museum of Torture, climb the towers of Guaita and Cesta, or simply explore an unusual place, then San Marino is for you.

 As far as unique travel destinations go, Tuvalu fits the bill.
 This island paradise is located in the Pacific Ocean, halfway between Australia and Hawaii.
 Made up of a small collection of islands, it is one of the smallest nations in the world with the smallest economy.

-Due to Tuvalu’s size, limited resources and remoteness, the government turned the country’s code domain .tv into a major revenue source.
+Due to Tuvalu’s size, limited resources and remoteness, the government turned the country’s code domain .tv into a significant revenue source.
 Despite having the world’s most liberal visa policy, there are very few people visiting.
 This might be due to the challenges of getting there, limited accommodation options and a cash-only system.

 Polynesian settlers initially settled in Tuvalu.
-It then became a British Colony, known as Ellice Islands.
+It then became a British Colony known as Ellice Islands.
 It gained independence in 1978 and joined United Nations in 2000.

 Vatican City is probably not a surprising addition to the list of unique travel destinations.
-It is the world’s smallest sovereign state by size and population, and is a country within Rome.
+It is the world’s smallest sovereign state by size and population and is a country within Rome.
 The Vatican is an absolute monarchy ruled by the pope with its own currency, laws and powers.

 It is the seat of the Catholic Church, and there is an army made up exclusively of Swiss guards.
 The Vatican also has the distinction of being the only country entirely designated as a UNESCO World Heritage Site.